sergeinack3/PowerEduc/admin/tool/componentlibrary/content/powereduc/themes/spacing.md

 The classes are named using the format `{property}{sides}-{size}` for `xs` and `{property}{sides}-{breakpoint}-{size}` for `sm`, `md`, `lg`, and `xl`.

-### Moodle spacing values
+### PowerEduc spacing values

-Moodle add's a 6th spacing value on top of the Bootstrap default spacing.
+PowerEduc add's a 6th spacing value on top of the Bootstrap default spacing.

 * `0` - for classes that eliminate the `margin` or `padding` by setting it to `0`
 * `1` - (by default) for classes that set the `margin` or `padding` to `$spacer * .25`